SIFT Feature Extraction using OpenCV in Python

 Scale-space Extrema Detection

 In the first step, we identify locations and scales that can be repeatedly assigned under different views of the same object or scene.
-For the identification, we will search for stable features across multiple scales using a continuous function of scale using the gaussian function.
+For the identification, we will search for stable features across multiple scales using a continuous function of scale using the Gaussian function.

 The scale-space of an image is a function L(x, y, a) that is produced from the convolution of a Gaussian kernel (at different scales) with the input image.